Holidays for older and retired couples

 A trip to New England in autumn offers the chance to see some of the most beautiful fall colours along the planet, with stays in cosy atmospheric inns.

-Or head south to the sunshine state of California, to drive the iconic Route 1 along the stunning coastline, or head inland to the beautiful Yosemite Park or the lush winelands.
 Closer to home, the dramatic peaks and beautiful glens of Scotland are ideal for a foodie road trip.

 Good news for vinophiles – there’s never been a better choice of wine-themed trips, from walking breaks to gastro weekends.
 Spain, with its rich Riojas, has a wealth of vineyards to visit, with towns like the gastro-hub of San Sebastian to visit along the way.